 Over the past six years, Wenta has seen rapid growth across all its services, moving from a local brand to national and we’re proud to say that Wenta is now one of the largest enterprise agencies in England.

-Our rapid growth now means that we are looking for a highly driven, client and sales-focused Assistant Centre Manager at Watford Centre
+Our rapid growth now means that we are looking for a highly driven, client and sales-focused Assistant Centre Manager at Watford Centre.

 Key Purpose of Role